This event is filled to capacity and registration closed.

 - The interactive process: student interview, documentation, and decision-making in context

-Unlike online trainings and other forms of distant education, the AHEAD Start Academy provides the opportunity for attendees to engage with each other and develop a professional network, the most valuable professional development tool available.
-Whether you work alone, with a large staff, or address disability as one component of a larger role, join us for this comprehensive, 16-hour introduction to a dynamic field.
+If you are in your first three years of higher education / disability resource work, have gaps in your knowledge that a review of foundational concepts would help to fill, or are interested in a sustained cohort/mentoring opportunity, this training/mentoring program may be exactly what you’re looking for.
+Unlike many other forms of distant education, the AHEAD Start Academy will prioritize the opportunity to engage with national experts, seasoned service professionals, and colleagues to develop essential skills and a professional network, the most valuable professional development tool available.
+Whether you work alone, with a large staff, or address disability as one component of a larger role, join us for this comprehensive introduction to a dynamic field.

 Back to top